dylantyates/js-guide/workbox/README.md

 `Chrome > Developer Tools > Network Tab`

-This means that the user will always receive this revision of the css until you generate a new service worker.
+This means that the user will always receive precached assets by associative revision hash from your last generated service worker.

-#### Solution
+#### Development Steps

 Rebuild the service worker for a new